 What: For a special occasion or celebration, we suggest heading to Hakkasan for exquisite Chinese food in a sleek setting.
 There are Western twists on classic dishes, but somehow this only strengthens the offering, rather than diluting it.
 One of the signature serves is a spicy lamb salad with peanut dressing which is rich and packed with umami flavour, while dim sum – like the steamed har gau decorated with gold leaf - have previously been described by our readers as ‘divine’.

 Book Now: Hakkasan

 Bright Courtyard Club, Marylebone

-What: As with a lot of London’s best Chinese restaurants, Bright Courtyard Club is a sibling of a global original – in this case a Shanghai flagship.
-Interiors are a little dated, with tiled floor and neon feature lighting, but the menu remains luxe.
+What: As with a lot of London’s best Chinese restaurants, Bright Courtyard Club is a sibling of a global original – in this case, a Shanghai flagship.
+Interiors are a little dated, with tiled floors and neon feature lighting, but the menu remains luxe.
 Indulge in black prawns with truffle, or pork belly a la ‘grandmum’s’ recipe.
 A word of warning though, the sound Chinese cooking does sometimes come with a long wait and service isn’t the friendliest in town.
 If you can stomach that then you’ll be rewarded with en pointe Shanghainese cooking.

 Where: 43-45 Baker Street, W1U 8EW